mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 A casual browse later, I had the picture of the boarding pass, but didn't really know what to do next.

-I'd heard that it's bad to post your boarding pass online, because if you do, a Russian 15 year-old with an anime avatar might somehow use it to commit identity fraud.
+I'd heard that it's bad to post your boarding pass online, because if you do, a bored 15 year-old with an anime avatar might somehow use it to commit identity fraud.
 But I don't know anyone like that, so I clumsily Googled "uhhh boarding pass hacking".

 Eventually I found [an article](https://null-byte.wonderhowto.com/how-to/hackers-use-hidden-data-airline-boarding-passes-hack-flights-0180728/) explaining that yes, pictures of boarding passes can be used for Crimes, and the valuable part is the barcode.

 Apparently the barcode on the boarding pass contains the "Booking Reference" (e.g. H8JA2A), which you use to log in to the airline website.
-That sounds suspiciously like a password to me, but I'm willing to conveniently forget to note that out loud if you are.
+That sounds suspiciously like a password to me, but I'm willing to conveniently forget to say that out loud if you are.

 ### Step 2: Scan the barcode
 I've been practicing every morning at sunrise, but still can't scan barcodes with my eyes.
 I had to settle for a barcode scanner app on my phone, but when I tried to scan the picture in the Instagram post, it didn't work.